realm/realm-dotnet/libsVS2010/Readme.md

 #Directory : LibsVS2010#

+(to be done, the issue is with the c++ part.
+The C# part ought to work, but we may need to do a special compile, targetting th earlier .net version shipped with vs2010)

-This directory is used when building the windows version of the C# bindings
+This directory is used when building the windows version of the C# bindings for use with VS2010

 As VS2010 will only build using VS2010 built libs, and VS2012 will only build using VS2012 build libs - this directory exists in two versions, called LIBSVS2010 and LIBSVS2012